 3. It's Becoming Difficult to Concentrate at Work

 Following a low-carb diet can reduce your energy levels, impair your concentration and even make you feel grouchier than normal (sounds like a blast!).

 High-quality carbs like sweet potatoes, whole-wheat bread, berries and quinoa are essential for not only giving you the energy you need to get through your workday, but their protein-fiber combo helps to lower blood sugar spikes and prevent you from crashing.
 Instead of reaching for yet another cup of coffee at 2 p.m., it might be worth strategizing your carbohydrate intake to allow for a little high-fiber afternoon snack.

 4. The Scale Is Starting to Creep Up

 There are few things worse than going on a diet and seeing your weight actually increase.
-Unfortunately, this can be the case for low-carb dieters because your body is reacting to this decreased carbohydrate intake by producing sugar on its own.
+Unfortunately, this can be the case for low-carb dieters because your body is reacting to this decreased carbohydrate intake by trying to product its own usable glucose from protein or fat.
 Even worse, your body may start to store this sugar as fact in an effort to "prevent starvation," when you're really just reducing your carb intake!

 5. You Don't Feel Satisfied for Long After a Meal